Latest SeedProd News

 Plus, SeedProd includes Template Tags for customizing dynamic content like featured images or author boxes and even lets you add WordPress widgets within your pages.

 In my performance tests, SeedProd was the clear winner, delivering the fastest load times and smallest page size.
-It consistently loaded in under a second with just 17 requests, thanks to its lightweight output and “Isolation Mode,” which removes unnecessary code.
+It consistently loaded in under a second with just 17 requests, largely thanks to its lightweight code and an “Isolation Mode” that prevents conflicts with other plugins.

 Comparison chart showing Elementor vs Divi vs SeedProd page speed performance